-Urban Mixed-Use High Intensity (UMUH): 10-100 units per acre; and up to 25 additional units per acre by Special Use Permit 80 additional units per acre via bonus provisions for affordable housing or tree preservation
+Urban Mixed-Use High-Intensity (UMUH): 10-100 units per acre; and up to 25 additional units per acre by Special Use Permit

 This land use category allows residential, office/research, retail, and service uses either as stand-alone uses or combined in a mixed-use development format.
 Light assembly, fabrication, and processing uses within fully enclosed structures shall be allowed as specially regulated by the Land Development Code.
 The Urban Mixed-Use High-Intensity category is distinguished from other mixed-use categories in that it is specifically established to support research and development in close proximity to the University of Florida main campus.
 An essential component of the category is orientation of structures to the street and the multi-modal character of the area.
 Developments located within this category shall be scaled to fit the character of the area.
-Residential density shall be limited to 10 to 100 units per acre with provisions to add up to 25 additional units per acre by Special Use Permit 80 additional units per acre via bonus provisions as specified in the land development regulations.
+Residential density shall be limited to 10 to 100 units per acre-with provisions to add up to 25 additional units per acre by Special Use Permit as specified in the land development regulations.
+In addition to the standard density allowances, a density bonus of up to 30% above the base density units per acre is available for developments that meet affordable housing requirements.
+Developments that exceed the minimum required affordable housing provisions, or provide for tree preservation, are eligible for additional density bonuses, subject to specific criteria and guidelines established in the Land Development Code.
 Lots that existed on November 13, 1991 and that are less than or equal to 0.5 acres in size shall be exempt from minimum density requirements.
 Unified developments that include a residential and non-residential component (either horizontally or vertically mixed) shall not be required to meet the minimum density requirements.
 Building height shall be limited to 6 stories and up to 8 stories by a height bonus system as established in the Land Development Code.
-Land development regulations shall set the appropriate zoning densities: the types of uses; design criteria: landscaping, and pedestrian/vehicular access.
+Land development regulations shall set the appropriate zoning densities: the types of uses; design criteria; landscaping, and pedestrian/vehicular access.
 Public and private schools, places of religious assembly and community facilities are appropriate within this category.

-Urban Core (UC); up to 150 units per acre; and up to 25 additional units per acre by Special Use Permit 120 additional units per acre via bonus provisions for affordable housing or tree preservation
+Urban Core (UC): up to 150 units per acre; and up to 25 additional units per acre by Special Use Permit

 This land use category allows residential, office, and business uses concentrated in the urban core area.
 Light assembly, fabrication, and processing uses within fully enclosed structures shall be allowed as specially regulated by the Land Development Code.
 Development in this category shall function as a center serving the urban area.
 Development within the urban core shall ensure the compact, pedestrian character of this area.
-Residential densities up to 150 units per acre shall be permitted with provisions to add up to 25 additional units per acre by Special Use Permit 120 additional units per acre via bonus provisions as specified in the land development regulations.
+Residential densities up to 150 units per acre shall be permitted with provisions to add up to 25 additional units per acre by Special Use Permit as specified in the land development regulations.
+In addition to the standard density allowances, a density bonus of up to 30% above the base density units per acre is available for developments that meet affordable housing requirements.
+Developments that exceed the minimum required affordable housing provisions, or provide for tree preservation, are eligible for additional density bonuses, subject to specific criteria and guidelines established in the Land Development Code.
 Buildings in this category shall face the street and meet build-to lines established in the Land Development Code.
-Building height shall be limited to 12 stories, with up to 14 stories by a height bonus systems as established in the Land Development Code.
-Public and private schools, government offices, institutions of higher learning, places of religious assembly and community facilities are appropriate in this category.
+Building height shall be limited to 12 stories, with up to 14 stories by a height bonus system as established in the Land Development Code.
+Public and private schools, government offices, institutions of higher learning, places of religious assembly, and community facilities are appropriate in this category.